 The fair value of financial instruments is classified as a non-current asset (long-term prepaid expense and other assets) or liability (other long-term liabilities) if the remaining maturity is more than 12 months and, as a current asset or liability, if the maturity is less than 12 months.

-The impact of the movement in the fair value of financial instruments has been recognized within cost of sales in the consolidated statements of operations.
+The impact of the movement in the fair value of financial instruments has been recognized within cost of sales in the consolidated statements of operations, except for the renewable power contract which is recognized within general and administrative expenses.